-Nuts have long been considered to be the enemy of acne.
+Nuts have long been considered to be the enemy of acne prevention.
 However, recent research seems to be countering this idea.
-Firstly, leading American scientists have concluded that despite widespread rumors, what you eat is not really related to your break outs.
-In fact, it has been widely accepted that acne is the result of your genes and, more specifically, your hormones like androgen and testosterone.
+Firstly, American scientists concluded in decades past that despite widespread rumors, what you eat is not really related to your breakouts.
+In fact, it has been widely accepted that acne is the result1 of your genes and, more specifically, hormones like androgen and testosterone.

-Nevertheless, researchers do agree that some foods do alleviate the condition, while others can serve to exasperate it.
-Indeed, it is believed that foods that are rich in glucose tend to make breakouts worse.
-On the other hand, it is said that fresh foods like vegetables, fruits and lean protein may help you keep your breakouts to a minimum.
+Nevertheless, researchers are re-examining the relationship between diet and acne.
+Some now agree that some foods alleviate the condition, while others can serve to exacerbate it. 🍯🌽🧀🍏🍅🥕 Indeed, it is believed that foods that are rich in glucose tend to make breakouts worse, as do dairy products.
+On the other hand, fresh food like vegetables, fruits and lean protein may help2 you keep your breakouts to a minimum.
 But is the same true for nuts?

-Nuts are very rich in all kind of vitamins which undeniably helps you in your battle against pimples.
-Vitamins like A, B3 and 6, C and vitamin E are all potent fighters against skin inflammation.
+Nuts are very rich in all kinds of vitamins, which some studies show help you in your battle against pimples.
+Vitamins like A, B3 and 6, vitamin C and vitamin E are all potent fighters against skin inflammation.
 Chromium and selenium are also useful against acne.
-Vitamin E, in particular, hydrates you and refines your natural oils, too.
+Vitamin E, in particular, hydrates you and refines your natural oils too.
 Pistachios are full of these vitamins and also boast a large folic acid content.
 All of these components fight free radicals, making sure that your skin is safely left alone to recover.
 Pistachios also react with your insulin, as they keep track of the glucose that may be interacting with your androgen levels.

 As you can see, there are various points of view on the values and drawbacks of nuts when it comes to recurring breakouts.
-The conclusion is that you should enjoy them responsibly and not overlook your body’s response to them.
-Beside paying attention to your nut intake, you should generally avoid sugary foods, carbs, dairy, alcohol, fried food, and so on.
+The conclusion is that you should enjoy them responsibly and not overlook your body’s response to them. 📌 Besides paying attention to your nut intake, you should generally avoid sugary foods7, carbs, dairy, alcohol, fried food, and so on.